 I especially liked the glitter of her dancing shoes!
-(I have the feeling it starts to become a wedding trend.)
+(I have the feeling it becomes a wedding trend.)

 The groom put his suit on in a rush (Indochino Beverly Hills), which made me capture a bunch of spontaneous and timeless scenes.

-Given that the botanical gardens were still open to visitors, we chose a secluded place among the Como Park lawns to realize their photo session.
+When we arrived, the botanical gardens were still open to visitors.
+That’s why we chose a secluded place among the Como Park lawns to realize their photo session.
 The bride and the groom had their revealing moment.
 She was stunning in her attire and ready to say I do!
 He was literally wordless!
 That created some beautiful wedding portrait and unforgettable memories.
-As usual I tried to avoid cheesy posed portraits and focus more on capturing candid shots.
+As usual, we tried to avoid cheesy posed portraits and focus more on capturing candid shots.

-The conservatory is a Landmark building in the Como Park.
+The conservatory is a Landmark building in Como Park and a source of national pride in Minnesota.
 It’s easy to recognize it with its elegant glass architecture designed in 1915.

 You may be familiar with the Zoo and its Botanical Garden.
 It is a place where you can cherish the horticulture offered by tropical plants such as orchids, cactuses, and other noteworthy flowers.

+As a wedding photographer in Minneapolis and The Twin Cities, I have captured all kinds of ceremony with my camera.
+Some locations are highly superior to other ones.
 I am always delighted to create a documentary for couples tying the knot at the Conservatory!
-I am like a child in a playground.
-The venue inspires a lot of photo ideas (it’s like shooting a fairytale editorial story).
-What’s more the glass house offers a lot of natural light whatever the weather is!
+I am like a child in a playground taking amazing portraits.
+Not only the venue inspires a lot of photo ideas (it’s like shooting a fairytale editorial story), but also this glass house offers a lot of natural light, whatever the weather is!

 That said, two points need to be mentioned: first, the temperature and the moisture degree are pretty high (as you can expect); second, this event center will fit only intimate to small weddings.

-We took pictures of the wedding party and then started for the celebration.
+We took pictures of the wedding party and then started for the ritual.

 It was on live music (from the Harpist Serena O’Meara) that they walked down the aisle toward the altar.
-Justin’s aunt was the officiant.
-And even if the speeches were formal, they created a lot of emotional moments!
-I gladly captured them.
-After the wedding ceremony, the guests lined up outside on the Entrance of Marjorie McNeely Conservatory, on the stair case, and blew bubbles on the happy newly married husband and wife.
+Justin’s aunt was the officiant (I always recommend choosing family members when they can be officiant).
+And even if the speeches were formal, they created a lot of emotional moments that I gladly captured.
+After the wedding ri, the guests lined up outside of the Entrance of Marjorie McNeely Conservatory, on the stair case, and blew bubbles on the happy newly married husband and wife.

 The bride and the groom turned a pub (the Cozy’s Pub) into a venue with the support of the manager.

-The evening was traditional, with a banquet.
-I enjoyed the emotional toasts, and a cake cutting.
+The evening was traditional, with a banquet, some emotional toasts, and a cake cutting.
 The cake itself was special with its surprising manga figurines!
 Once done, they took off some tables for their first dance.
-Then the party really started and the dance floor was full of guests.
+Before the bride and the groom dance together, the first start with a dance with their mothers.
+Then the party really started and the dancefloor was full of guests.

 All in all, even if it was a “simple destination wedding,” they managed to create a romantic wedding.
-For that, they decided on personalized wedding attire and invited all the best friends, close family in a fairytale place.
+For that, they decided on personalized wedding attire and invited all the best friends and close family in a fairytale place.
 The rest was just tears and genuine emotions.

 In other words, this was one of the typical weddings that I like to photograph!

-I hope they will cherish all these memories, with their children and grandchildren!
+I hope they will cherish all these photographs, with their children and grandchildren!